jwtk/jjwt/README.md

 }
 ```

-Note that inspecting the `header.getKeyId()` is just the most common approach to look up a key - you could
+Note that inspecting the `header.getKeyId()` is just the most common approach to look up a key - you could inspect any
-inspect any number of header fields to determine how to lookup the verification or decryption key.
-It is all based on
+number of header parameters to determine how to lookup the verification or decryption key.
+It is all based on how
-how the JWT was created.
+the JWT was created.

 If you extend `LocatorAdapter<Key>` as shown above, but for some reason have different lookup strategies for
 signature verification keys versus decryption keys, you can forego overriding the `locate(ProtectedHeader<?>)` method